BecomeAllan/ML-SLRC/README.md

 ## Datasets

-The 64 topic-agnostic labeled datasets proposed can be downloaded from the `PreTest_Meta_learning.ipynb` notebook.
-Alternatively, download here (upload to gitHub).
-Make sure all data is in a `SLR_data` folder.
+The 64 pre-processed topic-agnostic labeled datasets proposed can be downloaded from the `Meta_learning_EFL.ipynb` notebook and make sure all data is in a `SLR_data` folder.
+Alternatively, the originals datasets can be downloaded in [dropbox source](https://www.dropbox.com/sh/bs7eawof65l39ny/AAB_WucrCX04o-IAPjtYLMlva?dl=0).

-All data treatment is done in the `PreTest_Meta_learning.ipynb` notebook.